Vishal73040/BotBrowser/examples/bot-script/README.md

 **Framework-less automation using BotBrowser's native `--bot-script` feature**

+⚠️ **Research Use Only:** These automation examples are for academic research and authorized testing environments only.
+Not intended for bypassing security systems or unauthorized access to production services.

 ## What is `--bot-script`?

 BotBrowser's `--bot-script` allows you to execute JavaScript code in a **privileged, non-extension context** where the `chrome.debugger` API is available.
 This provides: